www.odeharper.com

 Who We Are

 (Ode) is a string ensemble from southeastern Connecticut and Rhode Island, comprised of harps, bowed psalteries, hammered dulcimer and bodhrán.
-We are musicians of varied experience, interested in promoting the appreciation of these instruments, as well as the enjoyment and therapeutic benefit of their sounds.
+We are musicians interested in promoting the appreciation of these instruments, as well as the enjoyment and therapeutic benefit of their sounds.
 Ode ensemble performs music for groups in area communities.

 "After silence, that which comes the closest to expressing the inexpressible is music."